About the School Program

-Note that the donation of Box Set III prints will start in late 2018.
+Note that the donation of Box Set III prints will be made in 2025.
 However, they can viewed online.

-With the assistance of the District Resource Centre (DRC), the learning team created a series of teaching notes that compile useful information about the prints of Box Sets I and II.
+With the assistance of the District Learning Commons (DLC), the learning team created a series of teaching notes that compile useful information about the prints of Box Sets I and II.
 To give cultural and historical context to the teachers and students, these teaching notes include an introduction to Salish Weave, the title, date and image of the print, the accompanying artist or curatorial statement, and the artist's photograph and biography.

-View the Salish Weave Art Print Teaching Notes on the District Resource Centre website.
+View the Salish Weave Art Print Teaching Notes on the District Learning Commons website.